NguyenTrieu903/ecommerce-fun/README.md

-# Megamart E-commerce Website
+# E-commerce Website

-Welcome to my React Redux eCommerce website!
 This project is a full-stack e-commerce solution built with React, Redux, Redux-toolkit and various other technologies.
 Whether you're a developer looking to contribute, a business owner interested in my platform, or just a curious user, this README will guide you through the essential details of my project.

 ![Alt text](./public/website-screenshot.png)